-What if I should, or could … Need to stop overthinking things?
+What if I should, or could.
+Do you spend endless hours overthinking simple things?
+Need to stop overthinking simple decisions?

 Our beliefs help to make up our thoughts, so if you are feeling negative, then it may be that you need to take a look at what is playing on repeat inside your belief system.

 If you are looking for a change or clarity in your career or purpose, you will find our post on getting clarity most helpful.

 Long term overthinking can lead to procrastination, which can develop into several behaviours like depression, low self-esteem, and anxiousness.
 When we focus on perfection, it only leads us down a tunnel of misery and disappointment.
 Things in life are never perfect, and being open to learning by making mistakes is how we grow.
 When we look for perfection in a partner or even ourselves, it just lines us up for failure.

 If you are fearful of taking action towards your goals or things you want in life, for whatever reason, understand that what you genuinely desire fights against all your fears, doubts, and lack of esteem.
 This keeps you stuck in a cycle as your thoughts then conflict your emotions.
 Take a deep breath, step back, and take a snapshot of the bigger picture.
 Ask yourself what do you want in life, and what are the beliefs that are stopping you.